matt-42/iod/README.md

-The iod library implement the opposite approach: Using meta-programming and introspection, one tiny specialized json parser is generated for each object type so it involves no dynamic memory allocation, and very few conditional branching.
+The iod library implement the opposite approach: Using meta-programming and introspection, one tiny specialized json parser is generated for each SIO object type so it involves no dynamic memory allocation, and very few conditional branching.
 This makes its performances impossible to match in other languages such as C or Java with using a generic parser.